katrinleinweber/v0dro.github.io/source/_posts/2014-11-25-data-analysis-in-ruby-basic-data-manipulation-and-plotting.markdown

 {%img center /images/daru1/get_max_artists.png 'Create a vector of artist names vs number of times they appear.'%}

 To get the maximum value out of these, use `#max_index`.
-This will return a Vector which has the max :
+This will return a Vector which has the max:

 `count.max_index`